kumulustech/spinnaker-helm/README.md

 =================================================

 ### Restarting a failed Spinnaker deployment.
-In some cases, you may end up with a deployment that has some microservices (pods) in an error state after your deployment has completed.
+In some cases, you may end up with a deployment that has some microservices (pods) in an error state after your deployment has completed. (e.g. "Error: timed out waiting for the condition")
 In this case you will want to run:

 helm del --purge spinnaker